Johnson County, Wyoming

 Johnson County is a county in the north central part of the U.S. state of Wyoming.
-At the 2020 United States Census, the population was 8,447.
+At the 2020 United States census, the population was 8,447.
 The county seat is Buffalo.
 Kaycee is the only other incorporated town in the county.
 Johnson County lies to the southeast of the Bighorn Mountains along Interstate 25 and Interstate 90.
 The Powder River flows northward through eastern Johnson County.

 History

 Johnson County was created on December 8, 1875, as Pease County from parts of Albany, Carbon and Sweetwater Counties.
 It was organized in 1881.
-The county was named for Dr. E. L. Pease of Uinta County.
-In 1879, the county was renamed Johnson, for E. P. Johnson, a Cheyenne attorney.
+The county was initially named for Dr. E. L. Pease of Uinta County.
+But, in 1879, the county was renamed Johnson, for E. P. Johnson, a Cheyenne attorney.

 In 1888, Sheridan County was created from a portion of Johnson County.
 In 1890, Big Horn County was created from Johnson County along with land from Fremont County and Sheridan County.

+From 1889 to 1893, Johnson County was the scene of the Johnson County War, where wealthy cattle ranchers seeking to control limited resources enlisted hired guns to fight smaller settlers and homesteaders.

 In 1911, the boundaries of Johnson County and adjacent Crook, Natrona and Weston Counties were adjusted to run along federal land survey lines.

-In April 1892, Johnson County was the scene of the Johnson County War, a range war between large cattle outfits and small stockgrowers.

-Flag

-Johnson County flag is based on the ikurriña; since the birth of Jean Esponda from Baigorri, there has been a large Basque population in the county.